fmaguire/mag_sim_paper/manuscript.md

 By generating a phylogeny of universal single copy genes in our input genomes we analysed the relationship between the presence of closely related genomes and the ability of the different MAG-recovery methods to bin chromosomal sequences.
 Specifically, we regressed phylogenetic distance on this phylogeny with per-bin chromosomal coverage (Fig. @fig:coverphylo) and bin purity (Fig. @fig:purityphylo).
-This identified no clear relationship between chromosomal coverage and the phylogenetic distance to the nearest relative in the metagenome (Fig. @fig:coveragephylo), however, there did seem to be a negative correlation between phylogenetic distance to closest relative and the purity of a MAG bin (Fig. @fig:purityphylo).
+This identified no clear relationship between chromosomal coverage and the phylogenetic distance to the nearest relative in the metagenome (Fig. @fig:coverphylo), however, there did seem to be a negative correlation between phylogenetic distance to closest relative and the purity of a MAG bin (Fig. @fig:purityphylo).
 In other words, across all methods, a MAG bin was more likely to have multiple genomes present if there were close relatives.

 ![Relationship between phylogenetic distance to closest neighbour input genome on genomic coverage in MAG majority comprised of that taxa.
 Each dot represents the genomic coverage of a particular taxa and the branch distance on an 86-protein concatenated phylogeny between that taxa and its nearest neighbour.
 Rows indicate the binning software and columns the metagenomic assembler.
 Regression line is a simple linear model fitted in seaborn. ](images/best_coverage_phylo_dist.png){#fig:coverphylo}